-Here are seven unique Ramadan traditions you may witness in various areas in Indonesia.
+Here are 7 unique Ramadan traditions in Indonesia.

 The competing rower groups in this festival have members with specific tasks in each boat.
 There is a commander who leads, and two helmsmen who encourage the rowers by using high-spirited dances and rhythmic "music".
 You can also see other events, such as traditional dance, musical performances, and the local bazaar.